mah0001/metadata-editor-docs-v2/managing_projects.md

 - **Open an existing project**: Click on the project title to open the project page, where you can edit or view the project.

-- **ACtions on a project**: Several actions can be performed on a selected project.
+- **Actions on a project**: Several actions can be performed on a selected project.
 A menu of options is provided when clicking on the Options button.

   ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_managing_projects_actions_on_project.png)